apanchenko/quadrat/docs/tasks.md

 - power Ethereal - can pass through other pieces, not killing them.
 Cannot be killed eighter.
 But still can cast abilities.
 - open API, so that people may create bots
 - power Lenta - similar to Scramble but pieces move together in one direction
+- realtime chess - each figure waits after it moves

 ## Done